James1345/white-noise/README.md

 ### Fixture runners

-Currently only the *SQLAlchemy* Fixture Runner is available.
-This requires a reference to an SQLAlchemy session object, and a list of fixtures
+#### SQLAlchemyFixtureRunner

+Runs the fixtures using SQLAlchemy models.
+This class must be instantiated with a reference to a SQLAlchemy session object to be used for accessing the database

+#### DjangoFixtureRunner

+Runs the fixtures against a Django database.
+It must be run in a django context (e.g. from a custom management command)